henrikgit/MPro-Installation-Guide-GitHub/README.md

 Intro
 ----------

 This is a guide to install Minion Pro and Myriad Pro for the use with MikTeX's pdflatex.
 Overall this guide aimed at entry-level users.

-If you work through the file named *mpro-installation-guide-miktex.pdf*, you should be set to go.
+If you want to work through the guide, simply click on **Download ZIP** above and then, after unzipping, open the file named *mpro-installation-guide-miktex.pdf*.
+That's it. :)

-The use of pdflatex enables you to use micro-typesetting features more easily in comparison to Xe(La)TeX. ([1](http://tex.stackexchange.com/questions/3094/drawbacks-of-xetex-luatex/), [2](http://tex.stackexchange.com/questions/2986/margin-kerning-in-xelatex-for-texlive-2010-how-to-enable), [3](http://tex.stackexchange.com/questions/72948/xelatex-mathspec-and-microtype-weird-error-messages), [4](http://tex.stackexchange.com/questions/45072/how-do-i-get-the-protrusion-to-work-in-xetex))

 Questions?
 -------------